 How to Handle Itchy Skin During Pregnancy?

-The common issue of itchy skin during pregnancy is discussed in this article, along with information on the factors that cause it, measures for preventing it, and the appropriate time to seek medical assistance.
-It provides instructions that may be put into practice to find relief and to keep the skin healthy during this transitional period.
+This article discusses the common issue of itchy skin during pregnancy, including the factors that cause it, prevention measures, and the appropriate time to seek medical help.
+It offers practical instructions to relieve and maintain skin health during this transitional period.

 Pregatips

-Itchy skin is something that everyone has experienced at some time in their lives, but it is more frequent during pregnancy.
-Your skin is gently stretching to accommodate your increasing belly, which might cause itching.
+Itchy skin is something that everyone has experienced at some time in their lives, but it is more prevalent during pregnancy.
+Your skin is gently stretching to accommodate your expanding belly, which might cause itching.
 While most pregnancy-related itching may be attributed to expanding skin, a few health issues might cause discomfort as well.
-So, how do you know whether it's simply another bothersome pregnant skin condition or requires a trip to the doctor?
+So, how do you know whether it's simply a pregnancy symptom or requires a trip to the doctor?

 Here's everything you need to know about how to deal with itchy skin when pregnant: